atul-ghorpade/react-native-counter/README.md

 This guide is designed for developers to create a Fabric native module **without AI assistance or external documentation**.
 It includes:

 ✅ **Complete File Contents** (not snippets):
-- All 150+ lines of Swift UI code (CounterView.swift)
+- All 150+ lines of UIKit code in Swift (CounterView.swift)
 - Full Objective-C bridge with event handling (CounterViewBridge.h/m)
 - Complete C++ Fabric ComponentView with EventEmitter setup
 - Full Kotlin UI and ViewManager implementations